 Georgia joined Chambers in 2017 and became a tenant after completion of her 12-month pupillage in 2018.

 Georgia has regularly appeared in the Youth, Magistrates’ and Crown Courts, both in trials and appeals.
 She has experience of dealing with vulnerable clients and witnesses, including children and/or those with mental health problems, learning difficulties or autism.
-During her first six months of pupillage, Georgia shadowed senior members of Chambers and assisted in the preparation of trials ranging from drugs conspiracies to serious sexual offences.
+Georgia has represented individuals at trial for a broad range of offences, including Fraud, Robbery, Sexual Assault and Possession with Intent to Supply Class A drugs.

 Areas of practice